-CEO Elbert-Jan Offereins, CFO, Jos Bogaerts.
 Bye-laws are in place that outline the responsibilities and tasks of the Management Board in detail.

-Headlines new Organisation
+Headlines Organisation

-All personnel (11,15 FTE) is employed by Hampden Insurance Group B.V. and perform activities for the respective entities including Maas Lloyd.
-Also there are a number of self-employed people or people employed via a staffing agency for Claims handling, IT development, Actuarial and Internal Auditing.
+All personnel (12,6 FTE) is employed by Halcyon Insurance Group B.V. and perform activities for the respective entities including Maaslloyd.
+Also there are a number of self-employed people or people employed via a staffing agency for Claims handling, IT development, Actuarial and Internal Audit.

-The governance system of a Solvency II insurer like Maas Lloyd has four key functions:
+The governance system of a Solvency II insurer like Maaslloyd has four key functions: